Connecting...Base Mainnet

 Executor Network

-• Minimum stake: 1 ETH (configurable per condition)
+• Minimum stake: 0.1 ETH (configurable by owner)

-• Stake slashable for invalid or delayed execution
+• Stake slashable for invalid or missed execution

 3